Krozark/Kraggne/README.md

         all the content is put in the block: {% block page.body %}{% endblock %}. don't forget to add it in your base.html

-    List,Detail,Form and ListForm are actualy possible to auto create just usign the admin.
+    List,Detail,Form,ListForm and DetailForm are actualy possible to auto create just usign the admin.

-    Generic[List]FormView can be use with a django ModelForm or a BasForm.
+    Generic[List/Detail]FormView can be use with a django ModelForm or a BasForm.
     The success_url can be set, or will be calculated as following: with ModelForm:
             get_absolute_url of the new object if existe